anchore/syft/README.md

    # when given an arbitrary constraint will be used (even if that version may not be available/published).
    guess-unpinned-requirements: false

-# cataloging file contents is exposed through the power-user subcommand
 file-contents:
   cataloger:
-    # enable/disable cataloging of secrets
+    # enable/disable cataloging of file contents
     # SYFT_FILE_CONTENTS_CATALOGER_ENABLED env var
     enabled: true

-    # the search space to look for secrets (options: all-layers, squashed)
+    # the search space to look for file contents (options: all-layers, squashed)
     # SYFT_FILE_CONTENTS_CATALOGER_SCOPE env var
     scope: "squashed"